 What happens when Hanukkah falls on Christmas?
 How do you help your child feel included at Hebrew school when only one of you is Jewish?
 What’s a matzah ball?
 Regardless of your background or involvement in Jewish life, we have tools, guides, learning experiences and events – both virtual and local – designed by Jewish interfaith experts to help you feel more confident in Jewish.

-Being part of an interfaith couple can be challenging, but you don’t need to find the answers alone.
-This online four session workshop offers a safe environment to work on creating your religious/cultural lives together.
-Intended for seriously dating, engaged and newly married couples.
+Being part of an interfaith/Jew-ish/multi-faith/however-you-define-yourself couple can be challenging, but you don’t need to find the answers alone.
+This online workshop offers a safe environment to work on creating your religious/cultural lives together.
+It is intended for seriously dating, engaged, and newly married couples.